MSc Human Resource Development (International Development) / Course details

 Teaching and learning

-Please note that field visits may be scheduled at any point during the course, including during University vacations.
+This course has normally included a field trip.
+Please note that fieldtrips may be scheduled at any point during the course, including during University vacations.

 You are expected to be available to attend.